July 27, 2021

 Some futurists are suggesting that there will still be significant ups and down until January 2022…and perhaps beyond.

-It takes 3-4 years of hotel management training to earn a degree.
+It takes 3-4 years of tuition and hotel management training to earn a degree.
 That is not the timescale your business needs at the moment.

-Fortunately, a top-tier learning management system (LMS) can significantly shorten this time yet, at the same time, keep training levels high.
+Fortunately, a top-tier learning management system (LMS) can significantly shorten this time of your online training and development yet, at the same time, keep job-training levels high.

 Briefly, an LMS is an online, web-based education and training system using learning software and technology.
 This system uses two main components: a server (the computer hardware which allows the system to run) and the user interface (the junction where the learning takes place).
-In addition to training modules, an LMS also offers real-time tracking of learner progress as well as for analytics, so you know how effective your training is.
+In addition to training modules, an LMS also offers analytics and real-time tracking of the progress of trainees, so trainers know how effective the training is.

 The exciting thing about a first-rate LMS is that it is mobile-first, taking advantage of the world’s #1 digital device.
 So, you don’t need to invest in digital equipment or rent classroom space.
 Also, training can be done on an “any time, any place” basis.

-In other words, you don’t have to begin from square one.
+In other words, you don’t have to begin from square one with your supervisory training opportunities.
 In many cases, the high-quality content will be exactly what you need.
 You just have to rebrand.
 In some cases, you will need to edit some of the information to suit your specific organization.
 Fortunately, rapid authoring makes that a matter of minutes.

 Here are the 10 top hotel management training courses.
 Most of them are free.
 Fees for the others are low, especially considering the training time saved.
 The majority offer certification upon successful completion.

 Many of these courses were developed by the team at EdApp.
-This means they are editable.
+This means they are editable traiing materials.
 You can rebrand and tailor them to your specific needs.
+These courses also come with some interactive elements like gamification, quizzes, images, and video clips so that they’re more engaging and interpersonal to take.

-In sum, adding LMS hotel management training modules to your overall training program can get unskilled workers up to the needed skill levels in a relatively short time for a relatively low cost.
+In sum, adding LMS hotel management training modules to your overall training program can get unskilled workers up to the needed hard and soft-skills in a relatively short time for a relatively low cost.

 Overall, it means that some of your hotel management training modules are most likely in need of renovation.
 Here are a few examples.